John Feldmann

-John William Feldmann (born June 29, 1967) is an American musician and record producer.
+John William Feldmann (born 1967) is an American musician, singer-songwriter and record producer.
 He serves as the lead singer/guitarist of the punk rock band Goldfinger.
+Feldmann has written and produced for many acts including Good Charlotte, All Time Low, Avril Lavigne, Skrillex, Avicii, 5 Seconds Of Summer, The Used, Panic!
+At The Disco, blink-182, FEVER 333, Beartooth, Biffy Clyro, Korn and 311.

 Early life

 Feldmann grew up in Saratoga, California.
-He started writing songs around the age of 12.
+As a child, his father only allowed him to listen to musicals.
+He struggled during middle school.
+He started writing songs around the ages of 13-14.
+The first album he owned was the Star Wars soundtrack, which he credits to influencing his melodies.
 Around that time, he met the band Social Distortion, and was inspired to be like them.